kiwiFaL/kiwifal.github.io/_pages/about.md

 - **Blog**: Regular articles on best practices, case studies, and industry updates
 - **Resources**: Templates, checklists, and tools to assist with certification activities

-## Contributors
+## About the Author

-This site is maintained by a team of aviation software certification experts with decades of combined experience in developing and certifying safety-critical software for various aircraft systems.
+This site is maintained by Paul Wright (CEng, MSc, GradDipTech, BBS, DAEM, MEIT), based in Kerikeri, New Zealand.
+With extensive experience in aviation software development and certification, Paul created this resource to share knowledge about DO-178C development assurance processes.

 ## Contact

-For questions, suggestions, or contributions, please reach out to us at [contact@example.com](mailto:contact@example.com).
+For questions, suggestions, or contributions, please feel free to reach out.